 Whilst the dockmasters and cleaners will continue to monitor the washrooms, please do report any situation that merits immediate attention at the Dockmasters’ office.

 Please return trollies to the trolley pound having first cleaned the handle with wipes provided; we still recommend NO touching other parts of the trolley, that are not easy to clean.
 Please convey this to children.

 BHG’s boat show trailer carries on as a centre for brief discussion with managers; 2m distancing is mandatory and we request only one-on-one meetings where possible; the adjacent 20’ container is where testing occurs.
 Berthon has carried out 1000 tests so far this year.

 The security gatehouse at the marina entrance demonstrates that we are private property and general access is not permitted to the public; it will be manned at weekends.
 Please inform dockmasters if you have a guest arriving in another vehicle from March 29; they can mention your name or boat name to verify access.

 The office continues to hand out sanitised keys using the protocol we adopted prior to lockdown.
 This includes sterilising keys on return.

 Annual Berth Holder Reviews

-We thank those who filled in the annual review forms last year.
-We scored between 8.2 and 9.6 /10 over the nine questions and this year we still plan more changes to ensure we continue to improve where we can.
-If you have time to add a comment to Trust Pilot or Google please do so here.
+We thank those who filled in the annual review form.
+We scored between 8.2 and 9.5 /10 over the nine questions and this year we still plan more changes to ensure we continue to improve where we can.
+If you have time, please add a comment to Trust Pilot or Google.
 We appreciate your support.